-Competency Competency Level zy Level Content No. of Periods 14.1.2 Suggests solutions to overcome the damage caused by pests Identifying a pest Morphological characteristics of identification, nature of the damage and methods of controlling main coconut pests .
-Red weevil Black beetle Mite Morphological characteristics of identification, nature of the damage and methods of controlling paddy pests .
-Brown plant hopper Paddy bug Yellow stem borer Methods of pest control Traditional methods Chemical methods Integrated pest management Study of common insect pests of paddy and coconut in Sri Lanka 10
+Competency Competency Level Content No. of Periods 14.1.2 Suggests solutions to overcome the damage caused by pests Identifying a pest Morphological characteristics of identification, nature of the damage and methods of controlling main coconut pests.
+Red weevil Black beetle Mite Morphological characteristics of identification, nature of the damage and methods of controlling paddy pests.
+Brown plant hopper Paddy bug Yellow stem borer Methods of pest control Traditional methods Chemical methods Integrated pest management Study of common insect pests of paddy and coconut in Sri Lanka 8

 Competency Competency Level Content No. of Periods 14.1.3 Uses the biological knowledge and understanding in minimizing the damage caused by parasites.
-Life cycles of parasites , methods of transmission , symptoms of infection and controlling methods Malarial parasite Filarial parasite Hook worm Observation of stages of life cycle of Plasmodium species and study of data on incidence and distribution of malaria in Sri Lanka 6 14.1.4 Uses the biological knowledge and understanding in minimizing the damage caused by weeds.
-Weeds Characteristic features of weeds for competing with crop plants Weed control Principles Relative advantages and disadvantages Study of different kinds of weeds in a selected area and separation into morpho-species 4 14.1.5 Uses the biological knowledge and understanding to minimize the damage caused by micro-organisms in plants.
-Plant diseases caused by micro-organisms Wilts - Bacteria/Fungi Mildews - Fungi Rots - Bacteria Mosaics - Virus Blights - Bacteria/Fungi Prevention Control 4 14.1.6 Gets updated in applications of emerging technologies related to biology Applications of Nanotechnology Stem cell therapy Human Genome project 4
+Life cycles of parasites, methods of transmission, symptoms of infection and controlling methods Malarial parasite Filarial parasite Hook worm Observation of stages of life cycles and study of data on incidence and distribution of the following parasites 6 14.1.4 Uses the biological knowledge and understanding in minimizing the damages caused by weeds. in Sri Lanka: malarial parasite, filarial parasite & hook worm Weeds Characteristic features of weeds for competing with crop plants Weed control Principles Relative advantages and disadvantages Study of different kinds of weeds in a selected area and separation into morpho-species 2 14.1.5 Uses the biological knowledge and understanding to minimize the damage caused by micro-organisms in plants.
+Plant diseases caused by micro-organisms Wilts - Bacteria/Fungi Mildews - Fungi Rots - Bacteria Mosaics - Virus Blights - Bacteria/Fungi Prevention Control 2 14.1.6 Gets updated in applications of emerging technologies related to biology Applications of Nanotechnology Stem cell therapy Human Genome project 4